eaobservatory/hedwig/doc/user/register.rst

 Finally you should select the institution with which you are affiliated.
 Please check the menu of institutions which are already known to the system.
-Your institution appears here, please select it, and press the "Select institution" button.
+If your institution appears here, please select it, and press the "Select institution" button.

 If your institution does not appear, you may enter the